Guidelines for eLearning in Graduate Academic Programs

 Guidelines for those considering moving beyond U of T’s portal (Blackboard) including implications for divisional support, FIPPA policy, accessibility and data security requirements, as well as use of third party online tools.

-See the CTSI Tips for Online Assessment for assistance with developing educational assessments.
+See the CTSI website for assistance with developing educational assessments.

 Other Resources & Guidelines

 There are a number of excellent research-informed documents from other institutions and research centres that provide guidance on key principles in effective teaching online and characteristics of high quality, effective curriculum component design and student engagement.
 These include: